MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

 ---
-title: Use Logic Apps to run Kusto queries automatically in Azure Data Explorer (Preview)
+title: Use Logic Apps to run Kusto queries automatically in Azure Data Explorer
 description: Learn how to use Logic Apps to run Kusto queries and commands automatically and schedule them.
 author: orspod
 ms.author: orspodek